 3. Collection Options

-Once you have set the entitlement scenario, two collection options are very important in this respect:
+Once you have set the entitlement scenario in Application Settings, two collection options are very important in this respect:

 3.1.
 Free of charge or in-app purchase